helgoboss/helgobox/doc/user-guide.md

     - **Send feedback only if track armed:** If MIDI control input is set to _&lt;FX input&gt;_, ReaLearn by default only sends feedback if the track is armed (unarming will naturally disable control, so disabling feedback is just consequent).
-However, if MIDI control input is set to a hardware device, *auto-correct settings* will take care of unchecking this option in order to allow feedback even when unarmed (same reasoning).
+However, if MIDI control input is set to a MIDI or OSC device, *auto-correct settings* will take care of unchecking this option in order to allow feedback even when unarmed (same reasoning).
 You can override this behavior with this checkbox.
 At the moment, it can only be unchecked if ReaLearn is on the normal FX chain.
 If it's on the input FX chain, unarming naturally disables feedback because REAPER generally excludes input FX from audio/MIDI processing while a